 6.6.
-Tuscia
+Viterbo

 "I spent my second year of study in Viterbo: an ancient city with a historic center being the best preserved medieval town of central Italy.
 The city is also affordable to live with opportunities to witness different cultural events and to visit hot water springs."
-Muhammad Muddasir, Pakistan, 4th edition, 1st year in Lleida, 2nd year in Tuscia.
+Muhammad Muddasir, Pakistan

 "During my MEDfOR experience, I lived in Lisbon and Viterbo (Tuscia).
 Viterbo is a great city with a great history and the food is awesome.
 I just love Italy for the food!"
-Nforneh Paul Ambe, Cameroonian, 2nd edition - spent his 2nd year in Tuscia
+Nforneh Paul Ambe, Cameroonian

 "Tuscia is a place to be for any student who is willing and ready to learn.
 I think it's a fascinating place to study.
 The professors are nice and welcoming, always willing to hear you out whenever there is a problem.
-It's quite a small town but there are still nice places to visit particularly in the city center" Samson Osadolor, 5th edition - spent his 2nd year in Tuscia
+It's quite a small town but there are still nice places to visit particularly in the city center" Samson Osadolor, Nigeria